 They fled between stone columns and potted plants, ducking into an archway.
 Alek's legs were already tiring as they sprinted across a grassy lawn and into the opening in the inner wall of the palace.
 Their landing pad lay dead ahead.

 A blast of fire, like a thick bolt of lightning, hit one of the ships on the pad.
 Alek could feel the heat against his face, the ground shaking beneath him.
 His head snapped up.
 That blast had come from above.
 The Demon Moon smiled back, shooting a beam of light through their own atmosphere.

 Mandalore clutched his scorched neck with a gauntleted hand.
 The armor had held, but it felt like fire melting through his skin nonetheless, the high-powered laser beam having pierced where the armor was weakest, dissipating its flaming heat across his right shoulder.
 Such a shot would have required the kind of power that most did not carry on a sidearm.
 The old man growled as he crawled to his knees.
 He felt dizzy and sick, the scent of his burnt flesh mixing with the blaster fire overhead.
-His hands shook, but he forced himself to his feet, ducking behind a giant vase, still gripping his neck.
+His hands shook, but he forced himself to his feet, ducking behind a giant vase.